Moment49/alx-airbnb-database/normalization.md

 ---

 **Conclusion:**
-The Airbnb clone database schema is structured to fully comply with 3NF, ensuring efficient storage, data consistency, and ease of
+The Airbnb clone database schema is structured to fully comply with 3NF, ensuring efficient storage, and data consistency